IIIF/cookbook-recipes/recipe/0074-multiple-language-captions/index.md

 This recipe builds on the pattern for [Using Caption and Subtitle Files with Video Content][0219], extending it to represent the availability of captions and subtitles in multiple languages.

 Similarly to offering a single caption/subtitle file, the multiple subtitle/caption files are provided as a `supplementing` Annotation on the Canvas that contains the video file.
 In the case of multiple captions/subtitles, however, the Annotation provides all the available languages as choices.
-IIIF viewers are then able to offer to end-users the choice for displaying subtitles/captions in one of the available languages during the video playback.
+IIIF clients are then able to offer to end-users the choice for displaying subtitles/captions in one of the available languages during the video playback.

 In addition to this implementation, one might consider to provide the captions/subtitles also as multiple timed annotations.
-Although redundant, providing both implementations will enable more IIIF viewers to display the captions/subtitles, since they may use whichever implementation they support.
+Although redundant, providing both implementations will enable more IIIF clients to display the captions/subtitles, since they may use whichever implementation they support.
 See [Using Annotations for Timed Text][0079].

 ## Restrictions

-Formats other than WebVTT (Web Video Text Tracks) are supported by the [IIIF Presentation API 3.0](https://iiif.io/api/presentation/3.0/), but may not be supported in all viewers.
+Formats other than WebVTT (Web Video Text Tracks) are supported by the [IIIF Presentation API 3.0](https://iiif.io/api/presentation/3.0/), but current IIIF clients do not support the display of captions/subtitles.
+Nevertheless, WebVTT is the format most likely to be implemented.

 When using segmented WebVTT with HLS (HTTP Live Streaming), see [Serving HLS Files][0257].